 Providing light relief from the gravity of Ballust, Extension and Trajectory, is Serra’s Promenade Notebook Drawing (2009): a series of small prints, marked playfully with two stripes.
 Splutters of ink and the haphazard directions of the double stripes provide a perfect contrast to the very controlled nature of Serra’s other prints.

 Overall, the exhibition highlights a departure from Serra’s usual work – his monumental sculpture – however, the exploration of weight, gravity, and balance remains a constant thread throughout his oeuvre.
 Nonetheless, it is this shedding of light onto Serra as a prolific printmaker, as opposed to a sculptor, that makes the exhibition engaging (although, there is a slight tendency to feel that once you have seen one Serra print, you’ve seen them all).

 Photos: Andrei Grosu

-Richard Serra: Trajectory is on at the Alan Christea Gallery until 8th October 2013, for further information visit here.
+Richard Serra: Trajectory is at the Alan Cristea Gallery until 8th October 2013.
+For further information visit the gallery’s website here.